 The Society Season 1 left viewers in some very interesting places, that much is for sure.

-The other big question Season 2 needs to answer is why this is happening in the first place.
+The other big question Season 2 needed to answer is why this is happening in the first place.
 Season 1 provided some clues about why the teens are living in what might be a replica of their hometown but are cut off from the rest of the world.
 Sam (Berdy) discovered documentation signed by his father and Cassandra (Keller) and Allie’s (Newton) father about the town paying to have a mysterious smell overtake the town (a plot point addressed in the pilot but never looked into over the season) and the men refusing to pay it.
 Additionally, some girls discovered photos they’d taken during the bus ride for what they thought was their school trip, realizing that their bus driver was an unknown man they’d seen at school right before this incident.
 Is this all connected?
 If so, what does it all hint at?

-Other questions that need to be addressed in Season 2 revolve around the teens.
+Other questions that needed to be addressed in Season 2 revolve around the teens.
 First, how will they survive the winter with dwindling food supplies and no clear plan about how or where to plant crops?
 These Gen Zers have proven themselves capable of doing things they have literally zero training for, including triage when a few teens are poisoned with antifreeze at Thanksgiving and helping one give birth, so it’s possible they could take up farming, too.